rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/34_networking-and-communication/341_creating-ros-routed-networks.md

 3. Enter a name for the native network.
 4. Select **ROS Distro** as either **Kinetic** or **Melodic** based on ROS version of package components it will be binding to.
 5. By default, the **Runtime** is **Cloud**.
 5. From the **Resource limit** field, select the memory allocation and computational ability of the routed network.
 These resources are reserved in the platform for effective ROS communication.
-You can select one of the following resource limit based on your requirement.
+You can select one of the following resource limits based on your requirement.
   * **X-Small**: 0.1cpu core, 1 GiB memory
   * **Small**: 1cpu core, 4 GiB memory
   * **Medium**: 2cpu core, 8 GiB memory